ontio/ontology/docs/specifications/cli_user_guide.md

 #### 1.1.4 P2P Network Parameters

 --networkid
 The networkid parameter is used to specify the network ID.
 Different networkids cannot connect to the blockchain network.
+1=main net, 2=polaris test net, 3=testmode, and other for custom network.

 --nodeport
 The nodeport parameter is used to specify the P2P network port number.
 The default value is 20338.